Packerson/django-real-estate/README.md

 # django-real-estate

-A simple real estate app, built with React, Redux, Ngnix, Docker and more..
+A real estate app, built with React, Redux, Ngnix, Docker and more..

 <b>Used in project:</b>

+-Django Rest Framework

+-React

+-Redux

+-Docker

+-Bootstrap

 -POSTMAN